koenraadvanmeerbeek/sGlobe-website/content/project/SAstability/index.md

 +++
 # Project title.
-title = "Tipping points in "
+title = "Tipping points in southern African ecosystems"

 # Date this page was created.
 date = 2020-10-21T00:00:00

 # Project summary to display on homepage.
-summary = "Climate change effects on southern African ecosystems"
+summary = "Stuying climate change effects with remote sensing"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`